Language Guide

 Value usage requirements

 Bosatsu requires top-level values to be used.
-A top-level value must be transitively reachable from at least one of these roots: 1. an exported value 1. the package main value (the last top-level value in the package) 1. the package test value (the last top-level value with type Bosatsu/Predef::Test)
+A top-level value must be transitively reachable from at least one of these roots:

 If a top-level value is not reachable from any of those roots, compilation fails with an unused-value error.